we Make critical Change

 • Managers caught between leadership intent and team reality

-• Questions surfacing late, after decisions are closed
+• Questions surfacing late, after direction is set

 How leaders respond determines whether execution builds ownership or quietly depletes capacity.